eddieebeling/se3-fullstack-fe/README.md

-# Full Stack & Front-End Developer Assesment
+# Full Stack & Front-End Developer Assessment

 The scope of this assessment is to use the following mockup to build a "Meet our team" page using HTML, CSS, and JavaScript.
 You will be asked to provide a link to your project prior to your technical or team interview.